andersonbosa/tutuBOX/README.md

 ### 📌 Important Notes

-- Unauthorized scanning, jamming, or interference with wireless communications may be **illegal** in your jurisdiction.
+- Unauthorized scanning, signal manipulation, or interference with wireless communications may be **illegal** in your jurisdiction.
 - Always obtain **explicit permission** before testing on networks or devices you do not own.
 - Certain features may be **restricted or prohibited** in some countries or regions.
 - The developers assume **no liability** for any damages, legal consequences, or misuse resulting from this project.